 "I see," Rose said, now feeling concerned.
 "So he's teamed up with Silver Lord now, what are they doing?"

 "Has the Doctor explained the Web of Time to you?"
 The White Guardian asked as he picked his tea up again.
 He took a sip as Rose shook her head.
 "The Web of Time was the orderly co-existence of events within Time as created by the Time Lords.
 It fixed certain events within time to avoid chaos and damage to time."

-"The Time Lords are gone," Rose pointed out.
+"The Time Lords are gone," Rose pointed out uneasily.

-"Yes, and much of the Web of Time is gone, allowing Time to take on the most flexible flow that it originally possessed when the universe was new."
-The White Guardian paused and said, "I never cared much for the Web of Time myself, but it had its uses."
+"Yes, and much of the Web of Time is gone, allowing Time to take on the more flexible flow that it originally possessed when the universe was new."
+The White Guardian paused and added, "I never cared much for the Web of Time myself, but it had its uses."

 "You said that time can mostly flex and flow now," Rose pointed out.
 "Does that mean that not all of it can?"

 "Indeed," the White Guardian agreed.
 "The Web of Time was established with several key points and planets holding it in place.
 Now in addition to take imagine millions of threads, timelines being twisted around each other, linking to one another over, under and around these key points.
 This is why despite the end of the Time Lords there are still fixed points in time.
 Too much structure remains in some areas of the Web of Time for all things to be rewritten.
 Since the Time War, time and space are more vulnerable to change and paradox as time is flexible in some point and not at all in others."

 "I see," Rose said with a concerned look.
 "And the Silver Lord and the Trickster are attacking this how?"